Continental Subdivisions

 East Asia

-A region known for the Great Wall of China, Mount Fuji, foods like sushi and dim sum, Buddhism, Confucianism and Taoism; technological innovation and bustling economies.
+A region known for landmarks like the Great Wall of China, foods like sushi and dim sum, Buddhism, Confucianism, Taoism and technological innovation.

 The Middle East

-A region characterized by the Arabian desert, cuisine featuring hummus and falafel, Islamic religion (also Christian and Jewish) and economies based on energy, finance, defense and tourism.
+A region characterized by the Arabian desert, cuisine featuring hummus and falafel, Islam and Judaism and economies based on energy, finance, defense and tourism.

 South Asia

-A region known for landmarks like the Taj Mahal and the Himalayas, foods like curry and biryani, yoga, Hinduism, Islam, Buddhism and economies influenced by agriculture and technology.
+A region known for landmarks like the Taj Mahal, foods like curry and biryani, yoga, Hinduism, Islam, Buddhism and the Himalayas.

 Southeast Asia

-A region known for landmarks like Angkor Wat and Halong Bay, cuisine featuring noodles and curries, Buddhism, Islam, Hinduism and vibrant economies.
+A region known for landmarks like Angkor Wat and Halong Bay, cuisine featuring noodles and curries, Buddhism, Islam and Hinduism.

 Europe